 La Bastide Café, Geneva

 Nestled along Geneva’s Grand Rue, La Bastide Café brings a sun-warmed Provençal spirit into the city’s historic old town, where coffee breaks take on the feel of a slow southern morning.
-Conceived as an ode to the South of France, the space moves with an easy rhythm, a vision shaped by founder Léora Emami, where lavender notes, homemade syrups and effortlessly chic interiors, define the experience from the very first sip, often paired with a slice creamy Tropézienne.
+Conceived as an ode to the South of France, the space moves with an easy rhythm, a vision shaped by founder Léora Emami, where lavender notes, homemade syrups and effortlessly chic interiors, define the experience from the very first sip, often paired with a slice of lemon cake or a creamy Tropézienne.

 Image credit: Café Lalere